What Clarkland delivers.

 Step 4 — Your archive grows

-Every flight is permanently stored and timestamped.
+Every flight is stored and timestamped.
 Over the life of your project, you build an irreplaceable record of every stage — from bare earth to completed structure.